jayashe/dog_watcher/README.md

 3. `mix ecto.create`
 4. `mix ecto.migrate`

-To verify that setup completed successfully, run `iex -S mix` and then run `DW.Repo.all(Dw.Employee)`.
+To verify that setup completed successfully, run `iex -S mix` and then run `DW.Repo.all(DW.Employee)`.
 If you see an output of a list of employees, your app is set up correctly.